 In the wake of the Brexit, some economists warn we are now heading for another European banking crisis.
 Deutsche Bank’s chief economist recently urged the EU to put aside 150 billion euros for a new round of bailouts.
 In particular, market pressure has been building on Italy to offer assistance to its banks (leading to grumbling from the German finance minister).

 It’s safe to say that public trust in the global financial system is pretty low.
-We had a comment sent in from Nikolai, who didn’t think there was much that could be done about it.
+We had a comment sent in from Nikolai, who doesn’t think there’s much that can be done about it.
 He argues that the 2008 financial crisis, and subsequent public bailout of the banking sector, has irrevocably damaged public trust.
-To him, it feels like the financial sector works for the elites, while hurting ordinary people.
+To him, it feels like the financial sector works for the elites while hurting ordinary people.

-To get a response, we spoke to Joris Luyendijk, a Dutch writer and correspondent, who is well-known for the Banking Blog he kept on website of The Guardian newspaper.
+To get a response we spoke to Joris Luyendijk, a Dutch writer and correspondent, who is well-known for the Banking Blog he kept on the website of The Guardian newspaper.
 What would he say to Nikolai?

 Well, I would say it’s a really good thing that trust has collapsed, because there really is no reason for trust in the current financial system because bankers are still rewarded for taking risks but they face no penalties or liability when these risks go wrong.
 So, I think to rebuild trust would mean to rebuild the financial sector in such a way that it begins to act responsibly, and then trust will appear magically – after a couple of years of decent behaviour on the part of the banks.